MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-nodejs-azure-app-service-with-visual-studio-code.md

     ![Deploy to Web App icon](../media/deploy-azure/deploy.png)

-1. At the prompts, select the *expressApp1* folder, select your **subscription** account again and then select the name of the web app created earlier.
+1. At the prompts, select the *myexpressapp* folder, select your **subscription** account again and then select the name of the web app created earlier.

 1. When deploying to Linux, select **Yes** when prompted to update your configuration to run `npm install` on the target server.